smithy-lang/smithy-examples/custom-trait-examples/README.md

 ---
 ## Custom Trait
-This example demonstrates how to create a package for custom traits using the `smithy-trait-package` plugin and Smithy's `trait-codegen` build plugin.
+This example demonstrates how to create a package for custom traits using the `smithy-trait-package` Gradle plugin and Smithy's `trait-codegen` build plugin.

 ### Use as a template